 bundle, you can similarly run one of:

-deno help bundle deno bundle -h deno bundle --help
+deno help bundle deno compile -h deno compile --help

 Detailed guides for each subcommand can be found here.

 Deno can grab the scripts from multiple sources, a filename, a url, and '-' to read the file from stdin.
 The latter is useful for integration with other applications.